 Sea surface height (SSH) comes from altimetry, and specifically from the reference series of the DT-MADT product from Aviso.
 This is a product made by optimally interpolating corrected along-track data onto a 1/3° by 1/3° grid every 7 days.
 Note that, in addition to standard tidal corrections, corrections are also made for static atmospheric loading (inverse barometer effect) as well as for the high-frequency barotropic response of the ocean to changes in atmospheric sea level pressure.
-These geophysical corrections are applied to the along-track data before optimal interpolation, and so

-- 15 unfortunately barotropic signals can not be diagnosed from the gridded SSH product.
+These geophysical corrections are applied to the along-track data before optimal interpolation, and so barotropic signals cannot be diagnosed from the gridded SSH product.
 Although the 10-day repeat period of the Jason-1 and Jason-2 orbits formally gives a Nyquist period of 20 days, large-scale signals will be sampled by adjacent tracks and so periods shorter than the Nyquist frequency may be resolved for signals with large enough spatial scales.
-The reference series means that only data from a Jason satel- - 20 lite (either Jason-1 or Jason-2) and from Envisat (repeat period of 35 days) are used, which provides a dataset with homogeneous temporal sampling and related errors.
-We subtract the zonal average of SSH across the Atlantic to remove seasonal heating and cooling effects, and interpolate SSH to the locations of the moorings.
+The reference series means that only data from a Jason satellite (either Jason-1 or Jason-2) and from Envisat (repeat period of 35 days) are used, which provides a dataset with homogeneous temporal sampling and related errors.
+SSH is interpolated to the locations of the moorings.